zulily/mariadb-galera-server-formula/README.rst

 mariadb-galera-server
 =====================

-The mariadb-galera-server formula and pillar data may be used to bring up a new mariadb galera cluster of any size in a matter of seconds.
+The mariadb-galera-server formula and pillar data may be used to bring up a new mariadb galera cluster of any size in a matter of minutes.
 Additionally, the users.sls state file may be used to manage users and grants on any MySQL-like database server.

 .. note::